 Fiber and Nutrient Content

 Quinoa seeds are made up of more than 12 percent fiber.
-A single serving size, which is .25 cups, contains 3 g of dietary fiber.
+A single serving size, which is .25 cups, contains 3 grams of dietary fiber.
 Thirty-six percent of this dietary fiber is soluble and 64 percent is insoluble.
 Soluble fiber forms a gel, which can work to reduce blood cholesterol and blood glucose.
 Insoluble fiber regulates bowel movements by helping material move through the digestive tract and increasing bulk.

 Fiber Benefits

 Once you eat, the body begins to break down what is ingested.
-However, fiber doesn't digest; this enables it to pass through the body relatively intact.
-According to MayoClinic.com, eating a diet that's high in dietary fiber can help regulate digestion, lower bad cholesterol, regulate blood sugar and aid in weight loss.
+However, fiber doesn’t digest; this enables it to pass through the body relatively intact.

 Fiber Requirements